ibm-js/angular-delite/README.md

 	});
 	```

-2. Use you directive simply by invoking it in your app.
+2. Use your directive simply by invoking it in your app.

 	```html
 <ng-progress-bar value="30"></ng-progress-bar>